Prepare to Attend

 If you have a disability, as identified by the Americans With Disabilities Act and need accommodations relating to mobility, hearing, vision, or other areas while onsite, pease send an email to accessevents@asha.org as soon as possible.

 Requests for reasonable accommodations at the ASHA Convention should be made as early as possible, and well in advance of the event, so that we have adequate planning time to meet individual needs.
-We may be unable to fully accommodate ASL interpreter requests received after October 3, and other requests received after October 22.
+We may be unable to fully accommodate ASL interpreter requests received after October 3, or other requests received after October 22.
 We will fulfill requests for accommodations made onsite during the ASHA Convention to the best of our ability, however, resources may be very limited.

 Scooter Rentals